kamilath/kamilath/README.md

 ## 🌟 About Me

 Hi!
 I’m **Kamilath Rifka S**, a final-year IT student passionate about creating impactful solutions with AI, ML, and full-stack development.
 I love building intelligent systems and tools that solve real-world problems.
-I’m currently pursuing B.Tech in Information Technology at **Sathyabama Institute of Science and Technology**, with a CGPA of **9.54**.

 ---